V-Kudryashov/md-Files/BikeLab/BikeLab.md

 ### Public methods
 - **getL()**: Returns the current position of the vehicle on the track.

-<a name="segwaytrackdispatcher"></a>
-## 5.3 SegwayTrackDispatcher

-### Description
-The SegwayDispatcher script manages the interaction between Segway vehicles (SegwayTrackController) and traffic lights (TrafficLight) on a specified track (TrackSpline).
-It finds all Segway vehicles and traffic lights associated with the track and updates the distance to the nearest red light and stop line for each vehicle.

-### Fields
-- **track**: TrackSpline component representing the track for the vehicles and lights.

 <a name="segwayik"></a>
 ## 5.4 SegwayIK